Introduction

 Advertisements today are not simply limited to traditional platforms like televisions or newspapers.
 With the growing influence of social media and other online applications, ads can be crafted to cater to a wider audience.

-Brands have to choose between either traditional or influencer marketing advertisement strategies to drive their sales.
-But do these strategies really sell?
+Brands have to choose between traditional and influencer marketing advertisement strategies to drive their sales.
+But do these strategies sell?
 What are the possibilities and challenges?
 Let us dive deep to understand the differences better.

 Distinct Features of Influencer Marketing Vs Traditional Advertising